serhaturtis/TOOL-FastBatchImageCrop/README.md

 Select input folder, adjust crop rectangle size with mousewheel, click, repeat.

+There are options to enter class names and image descriptions per crop.
+Class name creates seperate directories to save in the output folder and image descriptions create txt files with the same names per image.

 Shortcut keys when cursor is on canvas;

     - q: Rotate image CCW